Satisfactory Academic Progress Policy

 2. 5 Year Undergraduate Suspension - Student has met or exceeded maximum degree timeframe (1.5 times the total minimum credit hours required for degree) OR has more than 12 hours of incomplete credits.

-SAP Appeal forms are available to suspended students via BisonWeb.
+SAP Appeal forms are available to suspended students via BisonHub.

 If you have failed to achieve SAP (Satisfactory Academic Progress) because of mitigating circumstances, your appeal packet must consist of the following:

-1. SAP appeal form with type of suspension indicated per your BisonWeb account
+1. SAP appeal form with type of suspension indicated per your BisonHub account

 2. Detailed type-written narrative of what led to your suspension status, and explanation of what you intend to do to improve your plan of action, and